austenmc/ansel/README.md

 Features:

 * Lists remote files on a Toshia FlashAir SD card using their [API](https://flashair-developers.com/en/documents/api/configcgi/).
 * Syncs files between a remote FlashAir and a local directory.
 Only syncs top-level directory; does not recurse into remote directories.
-Syncing currently means downloading files to a local folder `RAW-yyyy-mm` using the modification date of the remote file.
+Syncing currently means downloading files to a local folder `Photos-yyyy-mm` using the modification date of the remote file.
 This is so I can more easily manage these large folders using Dropbox.
 * Can send messages using an FB Messenger bot.

 Yes, this is hodgepodge of stuff, but it's what I need.